What Does Renters Insurance Cover?

 Standard renters insurance policies typically include liability coverage, which covers costs associated with a tenant's legal responsibility for damages caused to other people or property.
 This includes damages resulting from dog bites.

-In most cases, renters insurance will cover medical bills and other related expenses that are incurred due to a dog bite up to the limits stated in the policy.
+In most cases, renters insurance will cover medical bills and other related expenses incurred due to a dog bite up to the limits stated in the policy.

-The exact limits may differ depending on the provider, and it’s important to check your policy documents to understand what type of protection is offered by your particular policy.
+The exact limits may differ depending on the provider, and it's essential to check your policy documents to understand what type of protection your particular policy offers.

 Certain Breeds of Dogs May Be Excluded Altogether